10 Essential Things to Know Before Moving in With Your Girlfriend

 3. Check Your Financial Situation Before Renting a Place

 Your budget will not be your own anymore once you start sharing the expenses of living together.
-Before you pack your stuff and pick an apartment just because it looks nice and it’s close to your work, double-check if you can afford it for more than a couple of months.
+Before you choose where to move and pick an apartment just because it looks nice and it’s close to your work, double-check if you can afford it for more than a couple of months.
 Don’t rush and make an unthinking decision, because in that case, you’ll have to move out at some point, or you’ll even get into bad situations with your girlfriend if you start arguing about money.
-Moving into a smaller home is a much safer option, to begin with.
+Moving into a smaller home and relocating to the suburbs is a much safer option, to begin with.

-An easy way to avoid that is to use some of the online calculators and determine how much you can set aside for the rent, bills, food, and every other cost.
-Professional packing and moving are also an expense if you decide to use them, and you should count them in, too, or prepare a separate moving budget for those expenses.
-If you’re getting auto transport services as well, make sure that you understand how car shipping works.
-Consider relocating during the cheapest time of the year if you’re leaving the state you’re in right now.
+An easy way to avoid that is to use some of the online calculators and determine how much you can set aside for the rent, bills, food, and every other cost before you start house-hunting.
+Professional packing and moving can be an additional relocation expense if you decide to use them on moving day, and you should count them in, too.
+If you want to save up when creating a moving budget learn a few packing tips and tricks that will help you handle your clothes, furniture, and other belongings, on your own, after you donate unwanted items.
+In case you’re planning on purchasing moving insurance, create a photo inventory of your belongings.
+If you’re thinking about transporting your car across the country and getting auto transport services as well, make sure that you understand how car shipping works.
+Consider relocating during the cheapest time of the year to reduce the costs of moving if you’re leaving the state you’re in right now.

 Talk About Your Finances